philippe-ths/SmartSorter/docs/functional_spec.md

 ### 4.1 Local Folder Mode (primary)

 - User provides a local filesystem path (the “target folder”).
-- The tool only operates within:
-  - the target folder root, and
+- The tool only operates within the target folder root.
-  - its **direct subfolders** (depth 1).
-- No traversal beyond depth 1.
+- It lists direct children only (no recursion).
+- Existing subfolders are treated as candidates for file placement, but their contents are not processed.

 ## 5) User Experience (CLI)